Hayden Donahoo Guitar Teacher, Bass Guitar Teacher

 Colby is an experienced drum set player having studied with Boston favorite Bob Gullotti for three years, attended two Berklee 5 Week Summer Performance Programs in Boston and has performed extensively in jazz and GB bands throughout the Northeast.
 He has also recorded several albums and toured with bands including award winning metal band Under Falling Skies and Dave Matthews Band tribute Satellite.

-James Lyon Guitar Teacher, Bass Guitar Teacher, Keyboard Teacher
+James Lyon Guitar Teacher, Bass Guitar Teacher, Singing Teacher, Drum Teacher

 James has been performing guitar for twelve years and has honed the craft of live musicianship.
 He studied at the Atlanta Institute of Music and Media where he graduated on the honor roll.
 James also works as a recording engineer across studios in Atlanta and knows the in’s and out’s of the local music industry.
 He has been teaching guitar and bass guitar for four years and beginner piano for two years.

 Jordan Martin Bass Guitar Teacher, Guitar Teacher, Singing Teacher

 Jordan is a guitarist, bassist, and vocalist who is a student of the Atlanta Institute of Music and Media (AIMM).
 He has been involved in many bands, projects, and musical endeavors.
 Top of his class at AIMM, Jordan takes pride in knowing he has much to offer in terms of musical lessons.
 He has been teaching guitar, bass, and vocals for 4 years.
 He also has an extensive background and training in music through his musical family, being in band and choir classes all throughout his schooling, and of course, through pursuing his degree in Music Performance and Technology.
 He loves working with kids, and enjoys making his lessons a fun learning environment!
 Jordan is a Bass, Vocals and Guitar teacher at School of Rock West Cobb.